 This can be devastating to a company if all of its data is being held hostage and there’s no immutable backup to help it recover.
 This type of incident is serious enough to put a company out of business.
 Having an immutable backup that has been tested is critical to your organization’s overall security defense.

 Cybercriminals have demonstrated that they are increasingly targeting backup data.
 By deploying a data management solution that provides an immutable backup, your organization will retain a clean copy of data that can be used to bring business back and won’t ever be forced to pay a ransom to recover after a ransomware attack.

 When searching for a backup provider that supports immutability, you want a solution with a cloud-based hyperscale architecture that places all backup data in internal clusters that are inaccessible to any outside user or application.

 A backup is your final line of defense against today’s sophisticated ransomware attacks.
-If your organization is attacked, immutable backups effectively provide an original copy of data that is indestructible.
-An immutable backup can’t be tampered with, encrypted, modified, deleted, or removed—common tactics of cybercriminals.
+If your organization is attacked, immutable backups effectively provide an original copy of data that is unchangeable.
 Should a company detect a ransomware attack, it can use an immutable backup to instantly recover to its last healthy state when it was unaffected by the malware.

 Cohesity is committed to simplicity.
 Keeping your business safe in today’s ransomware-infused markets ultimately comes down to protecting your backups at all costs.
-Cohesity’s defense-in-depth architecture, including immutable backup, data encryption, RBAC, etc., ensures that no unauthorized user or application can modify the original copy of your backups.
+Cohesity’s modern data security and management platform includes immutable backup, data encryption, RBAC, etc., to ensure that no unauthorized user or application can modify the original copy of your backups.
 Any attempts to modify the gold copy will automatically create a zero-cost clone.